Phase effects from strong gravitational lensing of gravitational waves

 This paper is organized as follows.
-In Section \ref{sec:timedelay} we define the stationary phase approximation for short wavelengths and introduce the lensing phase shift.
+In Section \ref{sec:timedelay} we start with a pedagogical description of GW lensing, where we define the stationary phase approximation for short wavelengths and introduce the lensing phase shift.
 We then consider in Section \ref{sec:ToyModel} a toy model of a Gaussian wavepacket signal and illustrate the effects that a lensing phase shift will have.
-In Section \ref{sec:Binaries} we study various realistic waveforms and illustrate explicitly the phase shifts and distortions between lensed images.
-We determine the degeneracies between lensed GWs and existing GR waveform templates in binaries with asymmetric masses, precession and eccentricities.
-In Section \ref{sec:SNR} we explore the matching of these templates for different compact binary parameters.
-This leads us to propose a strongly-lensed search strategy in Section \ref{sec:waveform}.
-We discuss our results in Section \ref{sec:discussion}.
+Readers that are familiar with lensing may skip the bulk of Sections \ref{sec:timedelay} and \ref{sec:ToyModel}.
+In Section \ref{sec:Binaries} we extend previous work on lensing phase shift and include a thorough analysis of various realistic waveforms.
+We illustrate explicitly the differences and distortions between lensed images, and how they can be mimicked by shifts in angular parameters of unlensed waveforms.
+In particular, we determine the degeneracies between lensed GWs and existing GR waveform templates in binaries with asymmetric masses, spin precession and eccentricities.
+In Section \ref{sec:SNR} we explore the matching of these templates for different compact binary parameters, and use the signal-to-noise ratio statistic to quantify this matching.
+This leads us to propose in Section \ref{sec:waveform} how strongly-lensed search strategies can incorporate information on the phase to evaluate the lensing hypothesis.
+Finally, we discuss our results and future prospects in Section \ref{sec:discussion}.